 - The walled city, ancient monasteries.

-The region lies on the northeastern side of Annapurna region.
+The region lies on the northeastern side of the Annapurna region.
 The trek proceeds from Lamjung Besisahar.

-Rainfall may create problem near the place, but once you start off for Nar Phu Valley you will feel the dry weather.
+Rainfall may create problems near the place, but once you start off for Nar Phu Valley you will feel the dry weather.

 The place offers you a live combination of raw Himalayan nature and ancient Buddhist culture.
-It is the hidden mountain valley, and less explored.
-The people follow culture and traditions of ancient Tibet.
+It is a hidden mountain valley, and less explored.
+The people follow the culture and traditions of ancient Tibet.

-In Nar Phu Valley trek, you will experience plenty wildflowers, lush hills, and valley.
+In Nar Phu Valley trek, you will experience plenty of wildflowers, lush hills, and a valley.
 People have a typical way of living there.
 They grow potatoes, buckwheat, barley, and raise yaks, sheep.